cmdremily/BoronTrident/motion/README.md

 I argue that while a endstop is simpler to understand and to configure than Sensorless Homing, it's not simpler in terms of the hardware build.
 We're trading homing accuracy and configuration burden for simplicity and fewer things that can break.
 If you're worried about the reliability of sensorless homing, consider that the Prusa MK2/MK3 printers which are known for their reliability use sensorless homing on all axes.

 We mitigate the issue of the inaccurate home position and the crash risk of the Z axis by using an always connected Super PINDA (see the [e-axis mods](../e-axis/README.md)) inductive bed probe as a virtual Z endstop both for homing and for kinematic bed tramming.
 The Prusa Super PINDA probe is also highly reliable, again, they used on the Prusa MK3 printers known for their reliability.

 The downside is that we're limited to metallic print sheets with the inductive probe.
 However spring steel sheets are pretty much the standard these days so that's not really a big issue in practice.

+Both a Z-endstop switch and probe-Z require a Z-offset that's adjusted per print sheet so there's no difference in conveinence there.

 ## BOM
 This is a total BOM list for the motion system mods.
-The BOM items are repeated in steps 1 and 2 for convenience and in case you only want to do those mods.
+The BOM items are repeated in steps 1, 2 and 3 for convenience and in case you only want to do those mods.
 The mods here rely on the SuperPINDA being installed from the [e-axis mods](../e-axis/README.md).

 **Do not substitute the Micro-Fit 3.0 connectors for any other connector types!** MicroFit 3 are chosen for their current carrying capability, secure connections and relatively small size.
 There is a cloned Micro-Fit 3.0 2x2 plug included in the EBB36 of "jmconn" brand.
 If you're not comfortable with this clone (the header on the PCB has no markings but is presumably also a clone, they should be fine), add a Micro-Fit 3.0 43020-series 2x2 plug to the BOM below as replacement as well as 4x MicroFit 3.0 43030 series crimp sockets.

 **Do not substitute the CF9.05.04 cable**, it has been carefully chosen to have long service life in this application and be workable without special tools.
 Yes, it's expensive for a piece of cable, properly rated cables always are.
+See [Cable for CAN bus](../electronics/cable_for_canbus.md) and [The CF9 Cable](../electronics/CF9.md) if you're curious as to why.

-**The below quantities are minimum quantities!** Get extras, especially of crimp connectors.
+**The below quantities are minimum quantities!** Get extras where appropriate, especially of crimp connectors.

 Quantity | Item | Comment
 -|-|-